sindresorhus/emittery/readme.md

 #### anyEvent()

-Get an async iterator which buffers a tuple of an event name and data each time an event is emitted.
+Get an async iterator which buffers an event object each time an event is emitted.

 Call `return()` on the iterator to remove the subscription.